Russia's Suhkoi jet delivers first Superjet to Mexico's Interjet

 The Superjet programme hit uncertainty last year after one of its planes crashed in Indonesia during a promotional flight, which investigators said was due to a pilot error.

-Sukhoi is part of state-owned United Aircraft Corp (UNAC.MM), an umbrella corporation Russian President Vladimir Putin created in 2006 to revive the country's aircraft industry in partnership with Italy's Finmeccanica SIFI.MI.
+Sukhoi is part of state-owned United Aircraft Corp , an umbrella corporation Russian President Vladimir Putin created in 2006 to revive the country's aircraft industry in partnership with Italy's Finmeccanica.